vl4ds/Documentation/smartapp-developers-guide/anatomy-and-life-cycle-of-a-smartapp.rst

 ------------------

 The most common type of input in the preferences section specifies what kind of devices a SmartApp works with.
-For example, to specify that an app requires one contact sensor write:
+For example, to specify that an app requires one contact sensor:

 ::

     input "contact1", "capability.contactSensor"

-The result of this declaration will be the generation of an input element in the mobile UI that prompts for the selection of a single contact sensor, and the exposing of a variable in the SmartApp named `contact1` that provides access to the selected device in the app.
-Device inputs can also prompt for more than one device, so to ask for the selection of one or more switches write:
+This will generate an input element in the mobile UI that prompts for the selection of a single contact sensor (`capability.contactSensor`). `contact1` is the name of a variable that provides access to the device in the SmartApp.

+Device inputs can also prompt for more than one device, so to ask for the selection of one or more switches:

 ::

     input "switch1", "capability.switch", multiple: true

+You can find more information about SmartApp preferences `here <preferences-and-settings.html>`__

 Event Subscriptions
 -------------------